Skip to content

 nametyperequireddefaultdescription

-commandstringtrue-The actual command that will be typed in Pumble's message editor.
-It should start with /
+commandStringtrue-The actual command that will be typed in Pumble's message editor.
+It should start with /.
+Maximum length for this field is 32.

-urlstringtrue-Url where Pumble will send the signed request when command is triggered.
+urlStringtrue-URL where Pumble will send the signed request when command is triggered.
 You should respond to this request within 3 seconds to acknowledge.

-descriptionstringfalsenullDescription of the command
+descriptionStringfalsenullDescription of the command.

 Events